Non-Alcoholic Beer For Kids

-Let’s compare drinking a pint of 5% strength beer and a 0.5% strength non-alcoholic beer to show you an example.
-The regular beer has 239kcal, which is equal to one standard size of Mars Bar.
+Let’s compare a pint of 5% strength beer and a 0.5% non-alcoholic beer to show you an example.
+The regular beer has 239kcal, equal to one standard size of Mars Bar.

 Meanwhile, consuming a non-alcoholic beer will leave you getting only 50 calories per 330ml can.

-However, you should know that there are non-alcoholic beers that come with added lactose.
-It means that these beverages might give you more calories than regular non-alcoholic drinks.
+However, you should know that non-alcoholic beers come with added lactose.
+These beverages might give you more calories than regular non-alcoholic drinks.